 - Rotating birthdays, Christmas, and other holidays

-Our Gresham child custody attorneys can assist you with developing a plan.
+Our Gresham child custody attorneys can assist you with developing a plan and with child support needs.
 If you are unable to resolve a dispute over parenting time, a judge will establish one.
 We can represent you in the courtroom if your case resorts to litigation.

 Turn to GFBL

-Our firm has extensive experience handling child custody and parenting time cases with care.
-We have a proven track record of success and a genuine desire to protect your rights as a parent.
+Our child custody lawyers in Gresham has extensive experience handling child custody and parenting time cases with care.
+Our child custody attorneys have a proven track record of success and a genuine desire to protect your rights as a parent.
 Our goal is to help you achieve a favorable resolution in the most efficient, cost-effective manner possible.

 Get in touch with us today by calling (503) 470-2230.